knrichter19/BasicRecipesApp/app/Readme.md

 People can then open up a summary of the recipe, which gives an overview of the instructions/ingredients and a link to the original recipe page.

 Todo list:
-- Back button on recipeview
 - Fix visual issues (text not fitting on items, etc)
   - Change display of ingredients on recyclerview
+  - Stop text cutting off in recyclerview
   - Fix decimal rounding
-  - Fix button overlapping recycler
 - Error checking for api requests
+- More results in recipe search

+Possible todo list:
 - General refactoring

-Possible todo list:
 - List of ingredients to avoid
 - Save recipes option
 - Fix recyclerview initialization - don't remake everything for each search?